THE MEDICAL EXPERT AT THE SSA HEARING

 Second, if you have a complex medical condition, it is possible to request that a medical expert attend your hearing.
 However, medical experts are usually witnesses who are invited to testify by the judge.

-Medical experts, or ME’s, are trained in Social Security Disability law.
-For example, they know SSA’s listing of impairments, which is also called the “blue book.”
+Medical experts, or ME’s, are trained in Social Security law.
+For example, they know SSA’s listing of medical conditions, which is also called the “blue book.”

 Therefore, even if you ask for your own doctor to testify at your hearing, your doctor is not a “medical expert.”
 At least according to the SSA.
 This does not mean your doctor is not an expert in their field.
 Rather, it simply means your doctor is not familiar with SSA’s rules.

-WHAT IS THE ROLE OF THE MEDICAL EXPERT AT THE DISABILITY HEARING?
+WHAT IS THE ROLE OF THE MEDICAL EXPERT AT THE SSD HEARING?

 If the SSA has denied your Social Security Disability (SSD) benefits, then you have the right to request a hearing.
 Your hearing will be before an administrative law judge (ALJ) from the Social Security Administration.
 The ALJ’s job is to evaluate your claim, review your medical records, and determine if you can be paid benefits.